department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/sprints-31-40.md

 ## Sprint 40 (1/27 – 2/9)

+Any tickets open from last sprint, plus:

 ### My VA redesign

 **PM**

-Might be carried over from last sprint:

-- Make a list of staging test cases based on wireframes (MyVA) #18042

-Original goal:
+Goal: Get ready for usability testing review.

+- Any open tickets from last sprint
 - Prep for [usability test prep review](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/working-with-vsp/vsp-collaboration-cycle/vsp-collaboration-cycle.md#collaboration-format-30-minute-meeting-2)

 **Design**

-Goal: All design needs to be done, work needs to be submitted for copy review, and move onto research docs.
+Goal: All design needs to be done, work needs to be submitted for copy review, and get ready for usability testing review.

 - Any open tickets from last sprint
 - Evaluate new My VA title #13738 (This should be part of the copy review)